Richard Francis Burton: Early life

+Bombay Army career

-In his own words, "fit for nothing but to be shot at for six pence a day", Burton enlisted in the army of the East India Company at the behest of his ex-college classmates who were already members.
-He hoped to fight in the first Afghan war, but the conflict was over before he arrived in India.
-He was posted to the 18th Bombay Native Infantry based in Gujarat and under the command of General Charles James Napier.
-While in India, he became a proficient speaker of Hindustani, Gujarati, Punjabi, Sindhi, Saraiki and Marathi as well as Persian and Arabic.
-His studies of Hindu culture had progressed to such an extent that "my Hindu teacher officially allowed me to wear the janeo (Brahmanical Thread)".
-Him Chand, his gotra teacher, a Nagar Brahmin, could have been an apostate.
-Burton had a documented interest (and actively participated) in the cultures and religions of India.
-This was one of many peculiar habits that set him apart from other soldiers.
-While in the army, he kept a large menagerie of tame monkeys in the hopes of learning their language, accumulating sixty "words".
-He also earned the name "Ruffian Dick" for his "demonic ferocity as a fighter and because he had fought in single combat more enemies than perhaps any other man of his time".
+In his own words, "fit for nothing but to be shot at for six pence a day", Burton was commissioned into the Bombay Army at the behest of his former classmates in college who were already serving as officers there.
+He had hoped to fight in the First Anglo-Afghan War, but the conflict was over by the time Burton arrived in India.
+He was posted to the 18th Regiment of Native Infantry, which was stationed in Gujarat and under the command of General Charles James Napier.
+He earned the nickname "Ruffian Dick", for his "demonic ferocity as a fighter and because he had fought in single combat more enemies than perhaps any other man of his time".

+While in India, he became a proficient speaker of Persian and Arabic, as well as Hindustani, Gujarati, Punjabi, Sindhi, Saraiki, and Marathi, having passed six formal language examinations, and being in the process of studying for two more.
+(And while in the Bombay Army, he kept a large menagerie of tame monkeys in the hopes of learning their language, and has been quoted as stating he had accumulated sixty "words" of their speech.)

+Burton also had a documented interest and actively participated in the cultures and religions of India.
+This was one of the many peculiar habits that set him apart from other British officers in India.
+According to a Burton autobiographical work, his studies of Hindu culture had progressed to such an extent that "my Hindu teacher officially allowed me to wear the janeo".

-According to Ed Rice, "Burton now regarded the seven years in India as time wasted."
-Yet, "He had already passed the official examinations in six languages and was studying two more and was eminently qualified."
-His religious experiences were varied, including attending Catholic services, becoming a Nāgar Brāhmin, adopting Sikhism, conversion to Islam, and undergoing chillá for Qadiri Sufism.
-Regarding Burton's Muslim beliefs, Ed Rice states, "Thus, he was circumcised, and made a Muslim, and lived like a Muslim and prayed and practiced like one."
-Furthermore, Burton, "...was entitled to call himself a hāfiz, one who can recite the Qur'ān from memory."
+Burton's religious experiences were varied, including attending Catholic services, becoming a Naga Brahmin, converting to Sikhism and Islam, and undergoing the chilla retreat for Qadiriyya Sufism.
+Regarding Burton's Muslim beliefs, Rice stated that "he was circumcised, and made a Muslim, and lived like a Muslim and prayed and practiced like one."
+Furthermore, Burton, "was entitled to call himself a hāfiz, one who can recite the Qur'ān from memory."

+According to Rice, "Burton now regarded the seven years in India as time wasted."
+Yet he had passed six language examinations, was en route to two further, and so is described by Rice as "eminently qualified."